AS9100 Certification Cost: What Aerospace Companies Should Expect

 “What is the cost of not being eligible for aerospace contracts?”

-For many organizations, a single aerospace contract outweighs the full certification investment.
+For many organizations, a single contract outweighs the total certification investment.

-Certification should be structured as a revenue-enabling investment — not a compliance expense.
+AS9100 should be treated as a revenue-enabling system — not a compliance expense.

 • Accelerating evidence development